muhziddan/LineLengthCalculation/README.md

 after clone this project, make sure you move test/CalculatelengthTest.java file to correct package -> make sure you have JUNIT libary -> run the test -> if test passed, it will turn to green.

 ## Build Instruction:
+- for replit environment: <br>
+you don't need to build the project, just run the Main.java file
+- for IDE environment: <br>
+you can make your own project and then copy

 ## Run Instruction:
 - for replit environment: <br>